consensusnetworks/casimir/apps/docs/src/guide/staking.md

 ## Stake Balances

-A manager contract adjusts a user's stake balance using the change in the total reward-to-stake ratio sum since their last interaction (deposit or withdrawal) with the contract.
-Each time new rewards are reported, the ratio sum is updated to include the new rewards-to-stake ratio.
-The ratio sum is used to calculate a user's current stake balance.
+Your stake balance is calculated on-chain using the change in the total reward-to-stake ratio sum since your last interaction (deposit or withdrawal) with the manager contract.
+Each time new rewards are reported, the total ratio sum is updated to include the new rewards-to-stake ratio.
+The total ratio sum is used to calculate your current stake balance.

 **Current Stake Balance:**